Samuel-ALX/alx-system_engineering-devops/0x02-shell_redirections/README.md

 TASK 20 Create a script that removes all letters c and C from input.
 TASK 21 script that reverse its input
-TASK 22 script that displays all users and their home directories, sorted by users
+TASK 22 script that displays all users and their home directories, sorted by users TASK 23 command that finds all empty files and directories in the current directory and all sub-directories.
+TASK 24 script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+TASK 25 script that decodes acrostics that use the first letter of each line.
+TASK 26 script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.